mmontalbo/grim_rust/docs/runtime_smoke_tests.md

   hook summary produced by `--timeline-json`; the regression harness keeps it in lockstep with the hotspot artefacts so the viewer overlay reflects the same snapshot.
+- **Depth stats (`manny_office_depth_stats.json`)** – codec3 metadata for the Manny desk
+  depth map (`mo_0_ddtws.zbm`).
+The JSON payload stores the image dimensions, seeded FNV-1a checksum, and a small histogram (minimum/maximum values, their hexadecimal forms, and zero/non-zero pixel counts).
+This lets regression runs confirm the depth decode matches the retail engine without sharing the full bitmap.
+  Example capture:
+    ```json
+    {
+      "asset": "mo_0_ddtws.zbm",
+      "dimensions": [640, 480],
+      "checksum_fnv1a": 2336104930108325863,
+      "depth": {
+        "min": 7,
+        "max": 45045,
+        "zero_pixels": 0,
+        "nonzero_pixels": 307200
+      }
+    }
+    ```
 - **Hotspot event log (`hotspot_events.json`)** – selected runtime events
-  (hotspot markers, set selections, Manny head-target updates, ignore-box toggles, dialogue prompts) annotated with the last seen movement frame.
-  `grim_viewer` overlays these markers on the movement trace to highlight geometry interactions.
+  (hotspot markers, set selections, Manny head-target updates, ignore-box toggles, dialogue prompts) annotated with the last seen movement frame and ordered by the runtime sequence counter. `grim_viewer` overlays these markers on the movement trace to highlight geometry interactions, and the regression harness fails if the structured log diverges from the baseline.
+  Sample entries:
+    ```json
+    {
+      "events": [
+        {
+          "sequence": 1136,
+          "frame": 24,
+          "label": "hotspot.demo.start computer"
+        },
+        {
+          "sequence": 11419,
+          "frame": 24,
+          "label": "dialog.begin manny /moma112/"
+        }
+      ]
+    }
+    ```
 - **Stdout transcript** – includes `dialog.begin manny /moma112/` style markers
   and any geometry/debug events the Lua host recorded.
 Redirect it to a file if you need to diff runs across branches.